Shadyside (Pittsburgh): Business districts

-Shadyside is home to many upscale stores and boutiques, including Moda, Patagonia, and Whole Foods.
+Shadyside is home to many upscale stores and boutiques.
 In Shadyside, businesses are located along three corridors: Walnut Street, Ellsworth Avenue, and S. Highland Avenue.
 Given the compact nature of this historic residential neighborhood, the three business corridors are all within walking distance of one another.

 Walnut Street

-Walnut Street's business district is home to several national chains, including Gap, Banana Republic, Lululemon and Sephora.
-Locally based Coffee Tree Roasters, which gained notoriety for becoming one of the first coffee chains in the region to successfully vote to unionize, as well as Pittsburgh's oldest jewelry store, the fourth generation Henne Jewelers also occupy storefronts on Walnut Street.
-Notable eateries include Cappy's, Mario's, William Penn Tavern, Pamela's Diner and La Feria.

-Pamela's Diner has been serving breakfast since 1980.
-Pamela's gained publicity when Gail Klingensmith and Pamela Cohen, the two co-owners of Pamela's P&G Diners, made their unique hotcakes in 2009 for then President Barack Obama, his wife Michelle Obama and 80 veterans for a Memorial Day breakfast.
+Walnut Street's business district is home to several national chains and locally owned businesses.
+Among them, Pamela's Diner gained publicity in 2009 when it served then President Barack Obama, his wife Michelle Obama and 80 veterans during a Memorial Day breakfast.

 The Jam on Walnut is a summer concert series that features local and regional music concerts.
 The concerts are held on the last Saturday of each summer month on the corner of Bellefonte and Walnut Street.
 Proceeds from beer sales go to Cystic Fibrosis.
 Walnut Street also hosts the Shadyside Arts Festival, a juried art show.
 This late summer/early fall street fair has been held on Walnut Street for so long that the event has been renamed "The Art Festival on Walnut Street."

 Ellsworth Avenue

-Retail options on Ellsworth Avenue are typically smaller locally owned businesses, including vintage clothing store Eons; an art gallery by the name of Gallerie CHIZ and beauty salons such as Salon 5844 and Capristo salon.
-Ellsworth has a number of restaurants such as Stack’d, Umi, Con Alma, Senyai Thai and Soba.
-Ellsworth also features one of Pittsburgh's gay friendly bars, 5801.
+Retail options on Ellsworth Avenue are typically smaller locally owned businesses, including vintage clothing, an art gallery and beauty salons.
+Ellsworth has a number of restaurants also features one of Pittsburgh's gay friendly bars.

-S. Highland Avenue
+South Highland Avenue

-S. Highland Avenue features several upscale design and furniture stores, including Weiss House, Arhaus and Penhollows.
-Local restaurants and cafes include Bird on the Run, Casbah, Kahuna, Muddy Waters, Mad Mex, Urban Tap, Sub Zero Nitrogen Ice Cream, Noodle Head, Millie's Homemade Ice Cream, and Adda Coffee and Tea House.
-Also on S. Highland is the entrance to East Liberty's Eastside retail complex, which features Whole Foods, Fine Wine and Good Spirits, Starbucks Coffee, Trek Bikes, and Eva Szabo Spa, as well as local restaurants Dinette and Plum.
+S. Highland Avenue features several upscale design and furniture stores, local restaurants and cafes.
+Also on S. Highland is the entrance to East Liberty's Eastside retail complex, which features many food options.